RyotaUshio/obsidian-pdf-plus/README.md

 Here is a list of CSS selectors to target:

-- `.textLayer .mod-focused`: All PDF selection/annotation highlights, including Obsidian's built-in ones shown when opening links to text selection in PDFs
+- `.textLayer .mod-focused`: Obsidian's native text selection highlights shown when opening links to text selections in PDFs
+- `.annotationLayer .mod-focused`: Obsidian's native annotation highlights shown when opening links to annotations in PDFs
-- `.textLayer .mod-focused.pdf-plus-backlink`: PDF text highlights that PDF++ generates from backlinks
+- `.pdf-plus-backlink-highlight-layer .pdf-plus-backlink`: PDF text highlights that PDF++ generates from backlinks
-  - Use `.textLayer .mod-focused.pdf-plus-backlink[data-highlight-color="<COLOR NAME>"]` to target a specific color
+  - Use `.pdf-plus-backlink-highlight-layer .pdf-plus-backlink[data-highlight-color="<COLOR NAME>"]` to target a specific color
-- `.textLayer .mod-focused.pdf-plus-backlink.hovered-highlight`: PDF text highlights that PDF++ generates when you hover over an item in the backlinks pane
+- `.pdf-plus-backlink-highlight-layer .pdf-plus-backlink.hovered-highlight`: PDF text highlights that PDF++ generates when you hover over an item in the backlinks pane

 ## Installation